that90sdesigner/personalSite/src/data/writing/morning-anxiety-antidote.md

 ## I do 5 pushups most mornings, right after I wake up.
 I have tried to get myself to do 30-45 mins of exercise in the morning but it is too much for me and I get anxious trying to stick to it.
 But five pushups is doable.
 Heck, even a 10 second plank goes a long way on some days.
 I pull out my yoga mat that I place at the foot of the bed, and stretch a little bit.
 Feeling the ground below me grounds me literally and figuratively.
 It helps.
 I feel slightly stronger and my heart rate elevates in a good way before I get going.

-I wish this killed the Anxiety altogether but no technique in does.
+I wish this killed the Anxiety altogether but no technique does.
 When the world is spinning crazy, the only thing I can do is to try to be a little less crazy for a moment.